Free Printable Winter Decluttering Checklist

 What to Declutter in Winter

-Then, tackle these categories that need to be weeded out a few times a year:
+Then, tackle these categories that are perfect for weeding out a few times a year (but most especially after the holidays):

 winter hats and gloves in baskets